ernesthenry/chirper/README.md

-This project was built with react, redux,  and react-redux
+This is a Twitter clone app built with react, redux,  and react-redux
 ## Project Setup

 In the project directory, you can run: